Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 2. Education Quality

-Early schooling builds knowledge and reasoning aptitude vital to handle IQ test questions.
-Gaps emerge by 4th grade between students receiving high vs low quality education.
+Early schooling builds knowledge and reasoning aptitude vital to handling IQ test questions.
+Gaps emerge by 4th grade between students receiving high quality education and those receiving low quality education.
 School funding and teacher effectiveness both impact IQ scores.

 3. Social Economic Status